Alternative Fan-beam Backprojection and Adjoint Operators: Introduction

 \section{Introduction}

-Fan-beam tomographic measurements are used in different modalities of non-destructive imaging, as those obtained using x-rays.
-A typical tomographic device using a fan-beam geometry is shown in Figure \ref{fig:setup}.
-We assume that the distance between the pair source-detector is high compared to the size of the sample.
+Fan-beam tomographic measurements are used in different modalities of non-destructive imaging, as those obtained using X-rays.
+A typical tomographic device using fan-beam geometry is shown in Figure \ref{fig:setup}.
 This is a widely used and known technique, and there are many reconstruction algorithms for this configuration.
-After being generated with a given aperture angle and a fixed distance source-detector, the wavefront hits the sample originating a signal (or image) on the detector.
-Different propagation regimes can be considered with a varying distance \cite{luke2002optical}, although we will consider a pure mathematical signal idealized as the Radon transform of the given object.
+After being generated with a given aperture angle and a fixed source-detector distance, the wavefront hits the sample originating a signal on the detector.
+Different propagation regimes can be considered with a varying distance \cite{luke2002optical, miqueles2020}, although we will consider a pure mathematical signal idealized as the fan-beam Radon transform of the given object.

-For the parallel tomographic case by means of the classical backprojection formulation for image reconstruction, we can use the recently backprojection slice theorem formulation \cite{miqueles2018backprojection}.
-It is a formula that reduces a complete backprojection of a 2D sinogram from a computational cost of $O(n^3)$ to $O(n^2 \log n)$ with $n\times n$ pixels in the final reconstructed image and $n$ tomographic rotations.
-In this work, we want to take advantage of that formulation for two other popular fan-beam geometries, that are a) equispaced angles within the fan with a regular size $\Delta\gamma$, and b) equispaced points in a linear detector with a mesh step $\Delta s$.
-As indicated in \cite{natterer2001mathematical}, we refer to each acquisition as \emph{standard fan} and \emph{linear fan}, respectively, and illustrated at Figure \ref{fig:setup}.(a) and \ref{fig:setup}.(b).
-The linear case is easier to be implemented at a synchrotron beamline, whereas the first is more used in the medical case.
-Also, benchtop \textsc{ct} scanners, also based on the conventional cone-beam geometry could take advantage of the approach presented in this work.
-For completeness, we discuss both the standard and the linear case.
+For the tomographic parallel case by means of the classical backprojection formulation for image reconstruction, we can use the recent backprojection slice theorem formulation \cite{miqueles2018backprojection}.
+It is a formula that reduces a complete backprojection of a 2D sinogram from a computational cost of $O(N^3)$ to $O(N^2 \log N)$ with $N\times N$ pixels in the final reconstructed image and $N$ tomographic rotations.
+In this work, we take advantage of that formulation for two other popular fan-beam geometries, that are a) equispaced angles within the fan with uniform size $\Delta\gamma$, and b) equispaced points in a linear detector with a mesh step $\Delta s$.
+As indicated in \cite{natterer2001mathematical}, we refer to each acquisition as \emph{standard fan} and \emph{linear fan}, respectively, and these are illustrated in Figure \ref{fig:setup}.(a) and \ref{fig:setup}.(b).
+The linear case is easier to be implemented at a synchrotron beamline with an appropriate optical setup, whereas the former is more used with medical or industrial X-rays scans.
+For completeness, we discuss both standard and linear cases.